Full Day Introductory Lesson

 Extended Ground School

-Learning how to hang glide takes some time and effort so those that prepare by taking a 4 hour interactive and physically active ground school often do much better when a full day lesson is taken.
-It is especially designed for students that have been thinking about hang gliding for a long while and now feel they have the time and money to actually make their dreams come true.
-It provides the time to go over all the details of learning this sport, technically and physically, and puts it all in perspective.
-This ground school provides a good overview, with 1) Interactive powerpoint lecture.
-2) Work in a analog simulator 3) Setup of glider and learning ground handling and beginning launches.
+It starts with an 1) Interactive powerpoint lecture.
+2) Work in a several analog simulators and computer simulator with the instructor correcting every stance, body placement and hand performance 3) Setup of glider and learning ground handling and beginning launches.
 It provides real skills and it MAY be possible to feel light on one's feet or even fly, like many have done.
 Of course the less one weighs and the more wind makes that more likely.
 But this cannot be guaranteed.
-In fact, this is a good option for kids since the power to weight ratio for them is especially favorable.
-It provides them the opportunity to learn a little basic nature and science knowledge that will be directly applied.
-If the weather is really bad we'll use an electronic simulator, but since a full day hill lesson is the next step they will really shine when the slope, opportunity of extra effort, determination and time to make higher flying that much much more likely.
-The location for this class is the Corvallis Municipal Airport where our infrastructure can support the professionalism of the effort.
-Cost: $99.00
+You will learn how to handle the glider in the wind.
+It provides you the opportunity to learn a little basic nature and science knowledge that will be directly applied but not able to give provide hill and effort necessary for you to achieve multiple and longer flights.
+In the next lesson you will really shine when the slope, opportunity of extra effort, determination and time to make higher flying that much much more likely.

-Abbreviated Ground School
+Abbreviated Ground School with Field Lesson

-The Abbreviated Ground School are the essentials of the Extended Version that is provided in association with every introductory full day lesson.
+The Abbreviated Ground School is the bare essentials of the Extended Version that is provided in association with every introductory full day lesson.
 We do the ground school and immediately apply what we learn in a field lesson.
-Cost: Included in the Full Day Lesson
+Cost: Single $150 Coordinated group of four to five $130 each | Coordinated Group of six $120 each.| Included with Full day field lesson

 Solo then Tandem